panzerfaust12-web/full_armor/README.md

 warld.tscn contains the current test world.
 Explore other files for other things - not going to provide any further guide until this is in a better state.

+I take no responsibility for the nature of assets or vulgarity in code comments or print-debugs.

 ## Feedback, Bugs, Suggestions, Ideas